Pegasus Mail: Version 4.x

 Pegasus Mail v4.0 was released at the end of 2001, with "more than 2500 changes or fixes".
 All versions since have been 4.xx; David Harris has been continuously developing v5.0 but it has been delayed.
 Version 5 is slated to have a completely overhauled contactbook and mail folder system.

-A public beta test version of version 4.5 was announced on 3 October 2008 which is stated to be "very complete and stable, but is provided without formal technical support - you should almost certainly apply due diligence testing to it before using it in a production environment".
-The new version has not only been developed further beyond earlier versions, but has been ported from now obsolete v5.02 of Borland C++ to Microsoft Visual Studio 2008, a major undertaking in itself.
+A public beta test version of version 4.5 was announced on 3 October 2008 which was stated to be "very complete and stable, but is provided without formal technical support - you should almost certainly apply due diligence testing to it before using it in a production environment".
+The new version had not only been developed further beyond earlier versions, but had been ported from now obsolete v5.02 of Borland C++ to Microsoft Visual Studio 2008, a major undertaking in itself.
 On 3 July 2009 Pegasus Mail 4.51.
 On 23 January 2010 Pegasus Mail 4.52 was released, which included improvements for Windows 7.